Clare Crawley is no longer a 'Bachelorette' after marrying Ryan Dawkins - NewsBreak

 Related

-The Bachelorette’s Rachel Recchia Speaks Out After Clayton Echard Reunion: ‘All in Good Fun’

-Not what it looked like?
-Season 19 Bachelorette Rachel Recchia spoke out after she was spotted hanging out with ex-boyfriend Clayton Echard in a viral TikTok video.
-"U guys have me dedd [sic] it's all in good fun," the pilot, 26, wrote via her Instagram Story on Friday, February 3.
-"Healing and forgiveness is a […]
+Former 'The Bachelorette' star announces surprise split from spouse of more than a decade, more of the reality show's leads then versus now

+Slide 1 of 38: On Jan.
+19, 2023, DeAnna Pappas dropped a major bombshell that sent shockwaves through Bachelor Nation: She and her husband of more than a decade -- Stephen Stagliano, who has familial ties to the long-running franchise -- are throwing in the towel.
+As we mourn her lost love, Wonderwall.com is taking a look back at the former stars of "The Bachelorette" to see how their lives (and looks!) have changed over the years.
+Let's start with the newly single reality star...After Brad Womack broke up with her on season 11 of "The Bachelor," DeAnna Pappas took her turn as "The Bachelorette" on the show's fourth season in 2008.
+The real estate agent gave her final rose to Jesse Csincsak and said yes when he proposed on the season finale.Keep reading to see her and more former "The Bachelorette" stars now...MORE: The biggest Bachelor Nation scandals.

-Kaitlyn Bristowe Says Chris Harrison Ghosted Her When She Became ‘Bachelorette’ Co-Host
+Former ‘Bachelorette’ Star Kaitlyn Bristowe Says Chris Harrison Stopped Talking to Her When She Landed Hosting Gig on Franchise

-When Chris Harrison was ousted as the host of The Bachelor franchise back in 2021, someone had to fill in for him.
-Former contestant and fan favorite Kaitlyn Bristowe was an easy choice, as she was already affiliated with the franchise and familiar to viewers, but she said that Harrison, with whom she had a close friendship up until that point, stopped speaking to her after she was announced as co-host of The Bachelorette.

-‘Things Took A Romantic Turn’: Jennifer Hudson & Common Secretly Dating Months After Portraying On-Screen Lovers In Action-Thriller Movie: Sources
+Before Chris Harrison departed “The Bachelor” for good, the longtime host was put on hiatus from the franchise amid controversy.
+During the time, while Harrison’s status was in limbo, former “Bachelorette” stars Kaitlyn Bristowe and Tayshia Adams were hired to step in as temporary co-hosts for two seasons.
+Now, Bristowe — one of the most popular stars to come from “The Bachelor” franchise, who also won Season 29 of “Dancing With the Stars” in 2020 — says Harrison stopped communicating with her when she landed the gig, after a years-long close friendship.
+“I messaged Chris probably 10 times without him responding, and that...

 tvinsider.com